crimx/use-value-enhancer/README.md

 `useFlatten` accepts a val from anywhere and returns the latest value from the flatten val.

-Re-rendering is triggered when the flatten value changes (`Object.is` comparison from React `useState`).
+Re-rendering is triggered when the flatten value changes.

 ```tsx
 import { val } from "value-enhancer";